percona/portal-doc/docs/advisors/checks/mongodb-profiler-check.md

 # MongoDB Profiling level set to high

 ## Description
-This check warns if the global profiling level is set too high - anything other than 0.
+This advisor warns if the global profiling level is set too high - anything other than 0.

 Having the profiler set to gather information at all times is not recommended.